-Te Whariki is the curriculum for early childhood care and education in New Zealand and we believe it is the best possible framework and guide for implementing a preschool program.
+Te Whariki is the curriculum for early childhood care and education in New Zealand and we believe it is the best possible framework and guide for implementing an early childhood learning program.

 This curriculum is founded on the following aspirations for children: